avansinformatica/I1.1-Programmeren-Lesmateriaal/subjects/arraylist/index.md

     countries.add("Sweden");
     countries.add("Norway");

     print(programmingLanguages);    // method is given the list programmingLanguages as a parameter

    print(countries);                 //  method is given the list countries as a parameter }
 ```
+{: .interactive .hideStack #arraylist-10 }

 The program now includes two lists, *programmingLanguages* and *countries*.
 First the printing method is given the list *programmingLanguages*.
 The method `print` internally refers to the list given as a parameter with the name *printed*!
 Next, the printing method is given the list *countries*.
 Now, the method uses again the name *printed* referring to the parameter list.